 Metal is also easy for us to recycle, as it can be melted down into new products such as food and drink cans.

-However, some metal products have components made of plastic, and so can’t be recycled as they are contaminated.
+However, some metal products have components made of plastic, and and can’t be sorted or recycled by our processor.

 Remember to rinse everything.